 The fore-runner of the Europe PMC service described above.
 PMC is operated by the US National Institutes of Health (NIH).
 Any researcher funded by NIH must deposit their peer-reviewed manuscripts on acceptance or arrange to have deposited on their behalf (eg by the publisher).

-Applies to peer-reviewed research articles and conference proceedings which acknowledge RCUK funding, and which were submitted for publication from 1 April 2013.
+Applies to peer-reviewed research articles and conference proceedings which acknowledge UK Research Councils funding (formerly RCUK), and which were submitted for publication from 1 April 2013.
 Researchers can choose either the Gold or Green route to open access.
 But if they opt for Gold, they must publish under a CC-BY licence.
 If they opt for Green, they must deposit their paper in a repository, and ensure that it is made open access within the specified maximum embargo periods.

-HEFCE's policy describing its new open access eligibility requirements for the next REF.
+Research England's policy (formerly HEFCE) describing its new open access eligibility requirements for the next REF.
 Applies specifically to journal articles and some conference papers.
 But the policy is likely to be of interest to any researcher intending to submit their work.